Buster Brown: Mary Jane

+Tige

-Tige is thought to be the first talking pet to appear in the comics, and, like that of many of his successors, his speech goes unnoticed by adults.
+Tige is thought to be the first talking pet to appear in the comics.
+Unlike the characters presented under this trope, Tige's speech is acknowledged by adults, and many are shocked by this.
 This popular character was the subject of a book in 1905 with the title, "Tige" His Story.

 Brown Shoe Company mascot

 Outcault traveled to the 1904 St. Louis World's Fair, selling licenses to up to 200 companies to use the Buster Brown characters to advertise their products.
 Buster Brown's association with shoes began with John Bush, a sales executive with the Brown Shoe Company; he persuaded his company to purchase rights to the Buster Brown name, and the brand was introduced to the public at the 1904 World's Fair.

 Little people were hired by the Brown Shoe Co. to play Buster in tours around the United States.
 These actors, each accompanied by a dog, performed in department stores, theaters and shoe stores from 1904 until 1930.
 Richard Barker played Buster Brown in many of these Brown Shoe Company advertising campaigns; his story is told in a biography called Buster Brown and the Cowboy.

-In the 1940s and '50s The Brown Shoe Company made a foray into the comic book publishing industry with Buster Brown Comics, on which a retailer could rubber-stamp their address.
+In the 1940s and '50s, the Brown Shoe Company made a foray into the comic book publishing industry with Buster Brown Comics, on which a retailer could rubber-stamp their address.
 The comics featured the characters on the cover, but contained different adventure features, such as Robin Hood.

 The characters were revived with an updated, more contemporary look for a brief advertising campaign in the 1980s and 1990s.